jhpyle/docassemble/_docs/initial.md

-If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the interview list available at `/list`.
+If you set `unlisted: True` for an interview that has an entry in the [`dispatch`] list in your [configuration], the interview will be exempted from display in the list of interviews available at `/list`.
 For more information about this, see the documentation for the [`dispatch`] configuration directive.

 <a name="pre"></a><a name="submit"></a><a name="post"></a>The
-[`metadata`] block also accepts the directives `pre`, `submit`, and `post`.
+[`metadata`] block also accepts the specifiers `pre`, `submit`, and `post`.
 You can use these to provide raw [HTML] that will be inserted into the page before the [`question`] heading, before the buttons, and after the buttons, respectively.
 You can also set server-wide